This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 Snowmobile trails have official speed limits, controlled by local police officers.
 Speed limits are shown with traffic signs but if there is an area without the traffic signs, the following limits will remain; maximum 60 km/h on the trail, maximum 80 km/h on ice covered water areas and maximum 40 km/h with a snowmobile pulling a sledge.

-On guided snowmobile safaris the speed is related to the maximum speed limit of the area BUT our first priority is the safety and the skill level of the group.
+On guided snowmobile tours the speed is related to the maximum speed limit of the area BUT our first priority is the safety and the skill level of the group.
 The guide will monitor how the people in the group are riding and the speed is always related to that.
 Another important thing is the condition of the trail and weather conditions in general.
-The target on guided safaris is to provide a safe and enjoyable experience for all the participants, also for the ones with no experience at all.
+The target on guided tours is to provide a safe and enjoyable experience for all the participants, also for the ones with no experience at all.

-Safety is very important on our guided safaris.
+Safety is very important on our guided tours.
 Even if everything is well considered, accidents are possible, because of human error.
 The snowmobile is always covered with traffic insurance, as demanded by the law.
 This insurance covers all the possible costs that come to the rider, passenger or possible third party persons (transportation, medical treatment, hospital, doctor, surgery) or third party vehicle (damages, broken parts, repair costs).
 However, this insurance DOES NOT cover the costs that occur to your own snowmobile, if you are the guilty party for the accident.
 Because of this, participants will sign a document, where they agree that they are responsible for riding the snowmobile (steering, accelerating, using breaks, following the laws, regulations and instructions), they have a valid driving license and they are not under the influence of alcohol or any drugs.

 Outside of the snowmobiling, we recommend a travel insurance that will cover other activities.